 The science of psychology is concerned with its empirical workings - how one mental thing leads to another, basically.
 The former is a branch of metaphysics, the latter of dynamics.
-The Brain Is Made of Its Own Architects | Mind & Brain In the 1940s, the Nobel prize–winning neurobiologist Roger Sperry performed some of the most important brain surgeries in the history of science.
+The Brain Is Made of Its Own Architects | Mind & Brain.
+In the 1940s, the Nobel prize–winning neurobiologist Roger Sperry performed some of the most important brain surgeries in the history of science.

 His patients were newts.
 Sperry started by gently prying out newts’ eyes with a jeweler’s forceps.
 He rotated them 180 degrees and then pressed them back into their sockets.
 The newts had two days to recover before Sperry started the second half of the procedure.
 Free Online Course Materials | Brain and Cognitive Sciences.
 How to Trick Your Brain for Happiness.
 This month, we feature videos of a Greater Good presentation by Rick Hanson, the best-selling author and trailblazing psychologist.

+In this excerpt from his talk, Dr. Hanson explains how we can take advantage of the brain’s natural “plasticity”—it’s ability to change shape over time. gobyg.
+Tinnitus discovery could lead to new ways to stop the ringing.
 Neuroscientists at the University of California, Berkeley, are offering hope to the 10 percent of the population who suffer from tinnitus – a constant, often high-pitched ringing or buzzing in the ears that can be annoying and even maddening, and has no cure. iStock photo Their new findings, published online last week in the journal Proceedings of the National Academy of Sciences, suggest several new approaches to treatment, including retraining the brain, and new avenues for developing drugs to suppress the ringing. ”This work is the most clearheaded documentation to this point of what’s actually happening in the brain’s cortex in ways that account for the ongoing genesis of sound,” said Michael Merzenich, professor emeritus of otolaryngology at UC San Francisco and inventor of the cochlear implant, who was not involved with the research.